cutecryptid/haspie/README.md

 #TO DO:
 Currently working on Prototype mkIV.
-- Polish Output Module
+- Polish Output Module (Annotate chords over score)
-- Annotate chords over score?
-(That'd be SUPER COOL)
-- Restrict based on weak/strong times and passing notes.